-The course aims to
+The course aims to:

-- Provide an enjoyable learning experience which will serve as a solid intellectual basis for a professional engineering career in local, wide and wireless area networks and network security or related fields. - Establish fundamental principles of computing and network engineering, and develop the connection between these and a broad range of network systems with special emphasis placed on the transportation of real-time audio and video media. - Encourage initiative and confidence in approaching engineering problems and adoption of an investigative approach to their solution using a blend of analytical and practical skills. - Develop skills in presentation of technical work, the interpersonal and organisational requirements associated with carrying out an engineering project, and an appreciation of the industrial and social context of the technology. - Give an understanding of the role and responsibilities of the professional engineer to society and the environment.
+- Provide an enjoyable learning experience which will serve as a solid intellectual basis for a professional engineering career in the computer and embedded systems or related fields. - Establish fundamental principles of electronics, mathematics and computing, and develop the connection between these and a broad range of engineering systems. - Encourage initiative and confidence in approaching engineering problems and adoption of an investigative approach to their solution using a blend of analytical and practical skills. - Develop skills in presentation of technical work, the interpersonal and organisational requirements associated with carrying out an engineering project, and an appreciation of the industrial and social context of the technology. - Give an understanding of the role and responsibilities of the professional engineer to society and the environment. - Engender the communication and interpersonal skills necessary for operation in a professional engineering environment and to provide an education that allows graduates to adapt the future changes in technology.